2KAbhishek/fcc-boilerplate-mongo/README.md

 ## Using fcc-boilerplate-mongo

-This repo was created to help new developers get started with MongoDB and learn basics of NoSQL, and to help people who are trying to complete FCC's Back-End Development certification.
+This repo was created to help new developers get started with MongoDB, Mongoose and learn basics of NoSQL, and to help people who are trying to complete FCC's Back-End Development certification.

 Go through the commit history of this repo to understand the solutions to different exercises.